-NBA Rumors: Kobe Bryant Reveals The Only Reason LeBron James Joins L.A.
+NBA Rumors: Kobe Bryant Reveals The Only Reason LeBron James Joined L.A.
 Lakers

-Most people were surprised when LeBron James decided to join the Los Angeles Lakers despite not having at least one legitimate superstar he can team up with on their roster.
+Most people were surprised when LeBron James decided to join the Los Angeles Lakers, despite not having at least one legitimate superstar he can team up with on their roster.
 The first week of 2018 NBA free agency concluded with other Lakers’ top target, Paul George, immediately re-signing with the Oklahoma City Thunder.
 After acquiring James, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka stopped their pursuit of Kawhi Leonard on the trade market.

-Instead of trying to acquire another superstar, the Lakers chose to sign four role players – Rajon Rondo, Lance Stephenson, JaVale McGee, Michael Beasley – whose fit with LeBron James remains a big question.
-The Lakers’ controversial free agency acquisitions reportedly have the permission of James, making some people doubt his real intention of joining the Purple and Gold.
+Instead of trying to acquire another superstar, the Lakers chose to sign four role players, Rajon Rondo, Lance Stephenson, JaVale McGee, Michael Beasley, whose fit with LeBron James remains a big question.
+The Lakers’ controversial free agency acquisitions reportedly have the permission of James, making some people doubt his real intention of joining the purple and gold.

-In an appearance on The Rich Eisen Show (h/t SB Nation’s Silver Screen And Roll), NBA legend Kobe Bryant talked about LeBron James’ decision to join the Purple and Gold.
-Bryant said that there is no other goal for James and the Lakers’ organization than to win an NBA championship title.
+In an appearance on The Rich Eisen Show and reported by SB Nation’s Silver Screen And Roll, NBA legend Kobe Bryant talked about LeBron James’ decision to join the Lakers.
+Bryant said that there is no other goal for James and the Lakers’ organization than to win an NBA championship.

 “Why do people always say that?
 They say ‘okay, you need to win.’
 Then there’s this crowd of people that are like ‘Well you don’t need to win a championship.’
 Well, you’re asking me, you have to win championships.
 That’s why we play, that’s why we’re here, is to win championships.
 He wouldn’t of come here if he didn’t expect to win championships.
 To me, it’s just really simple: Wherever you play, the objective is to win championships.
 That’s it.
 End of story.”